BeeGFS Hive Index

 As the index maintains the user permissions, the index can be shared by all users and administrators.
 Even with a shared index, users are allowed to query only their own data.

-a different location (on another local filesystem) or within the BeeGFS.
+2. Out-Tree index at a different location (on another local file system)

 In-Tree index